WeBankPartners/wecube-platform/README_EN.md

 WeCube's design concept basically matches the lifecycle of IT system management and can be elaborated as "6 aspects with 1 core".

-- 1st aspect: "Workbench"

-It is an ITSM-like workbench that can aggregate all manual tasks so that their contents, importance and priorities are all clear at first glance.
+- 1st aspect: "Workbench", it is an ITSM-like workbench that can aggregates all manual tasks so that their contents, importance and priorities are all clear at first glance.

-- 2nd aspect: "Expectation"

-It is to plan, to design, to describe the expectations with models and specifications.
-By using a standard and formal design language together with graphic visualizations, we try to make expectations on distributed architecture accurately and clearly.
+- 2nd aspect: "Expectation", it is to plan, to design, to describe the expectations with models and specifications.
+By using standard and formal design language together with graphic visualizations, we try to make expectations on distributed architecture accurately and clearly.

-- 3rd aspect: "Execution"
-- 4th aspect: "Watching"
+- 3rd aspect: "Execution", it is to execute tasks in automated and standardized way so that expectations become realities without introducing errors or differences caused by people in this process.

+- 4th aspect: "Watching", it is to uncover differences between realities and expectations by defining all-round metrics which can reflect the varying situation, then consistently collecting and keeping track of the information.

-- 5th aspect: "Wisdom"
+- 5th aspect: "Wisdom", it is to

-- 6th aspect: "Equilibration"
+- 6th aspect: "Equilibration",

-- the core: "Workflow Engine"
+- the core: "Workflow Engine",

 ## 技术实现
 WeCube分为核心功能模块和插件模块。